-For the “None” group, just like the feature ‘PoolQC’, ‘MiscFeature’, ‘Alley’, ‘Fence’, ‘FireplaceQu’ and etc, in the most of the situations because most of the house don’t have these facilities which may cause ‘missing’, and it is safe to fill the NA with “None”.
+For the “None” group, which includes features such as ‘PoolQC’, ‘MiscFeature’, ‘Alley’, ‘Fence’, ‘FireplaceQu’, etc, missing values perhaps occur because most of the houses don’t have these facilities, which may cause ‘missing’.
+It is therefore safe to fill the NA with “None”.

-Secondly, for those house with no basement, garage or wall cladding may also cause the missing just like the feature 'GarageYrBlt, 'BsmtFinSF1', 'BsmtFinSF2', and etc. So we could fixed them with value 0.
+Secondly, for those houses with no basement, garage, or wall cladding, this may also cause missing values to occur, as can be seen in the features 'GarageYrBlt, 'BsmtFinSF1', 'BsmtFinSF2', etc. So we fix them with the value 0.

-By observing the feature ‘MSZoning’, 'Electrical', 'KitchenQual', 'Exterior1st', 'SaleType', 'Exterior2nd', we can see all of them have a frequent value which is not determined by the sample’s other features .
-So it’s a good idea to fill these missingness with the the most frequent value in the sample.
+By observing the feature ‘MSZoning’, 'Electrical', 'KitchenQual', 'Exterior1st', 'SaleType', 'Exterior2nd', we can observe that all of them frequently show a value which is not determined by the sample’s other features .
+Therefore it’s a good idea to fill these missing values with the most frequent value within the sample.

-The ‘LotFrontage’ is usually a definite value in a definite area that we can simply fill this feature’s missing value with a median value of this area which grouped by ‘Neighborhood’.
+The ‘LotFrontage’ usually shows a definite value in a definite area, thus we can simply fill in this feature’s missing value with a median value of this area which is grouped by ‘Neighborhood’.

 For the feature ‘Utilities’, all records are "AllPub", except for one "NoSeWa" and 2 NA .
-Since the house with 'NoSewa' is in the training set, this feature won't help in predictive modelling.
-We can then safely remove it.
+Since the house with 'NoSewa' is in the training set, this feature won't benefit our predictive model.
+We can then safely remove it for that very reason.

-So far we have filled all of the missing values.
+We have officially filled in all the missing values.

 3.3 Correlation Analysis

-In order to analyze the correlation between each feature and hosing price, we plot the correlation heat map of these features and did find that some numerical features which are highly correlated with the price.
-Particularly, there are strong positive correlation between “TotaLBsmtSF” and “1stFlrSF”, as well as “GarageAreas” and “GarageCars”.
-Such information is useful to determine the correlation of features and offer evidences to do imputation.
-We also know that multicollinearity may make it more difficult to make inferences about the relationships between our independent and dependent variables.
+In order to analyze the correlation between each feature and the housing price, we plotted the correlation heat map of these features.
+We discovered that some numerical features, which are correlate highly with the price.
+In particular, there are strong positive correlations between “TotaLBsmtSF” and “1stFlrSF”, as well as “GarageAreas” and “GarageCars”.
+Such information is useful in determining the correlation of features and offering evidences beneficial to performing imputations.
+We also know that multi-collinearity may make it more difficult to make inferences about the relationships between our independent and dependent variables.

 Figure7.
-Correlation before imputation
+Correlation Before Imputation

 Figure8.
-Correlation after imputation
+Correlation After Imputation

-3.4 Feature Enginering
+3.4 Feature Engineering

-3.4.1TRANSFORM THE DATA TYPE
+3.4.1 TRANSFORMING THE DATA TYPE

-In the algorithm to be applied next, the data type should be legal which means we should do transformation to some of thes data.
+In the algorithm to be applied next, the data type should be legal, which means that we should transform some of this data.

-In one way, we make some date numerical that actually are simple categorical type which no more that two class which includes 'MSSubClass', 'OverallCond', ‘'YrSold', 'MoSold'.
+In one method, we transferred some numeric features to categorical types including 'MSSubClass', 'OverallCond', ‘'YrSold', 'MoSold'.

-In another way, for the categorical feature with 3 or more class we use the method of ‘LabelEncoder’ to transform them which includes 'FireplaceQu', 'BsmtQual', 'BsmtCond', 'GarageQual', 'GarageCond', 'ExterQual', 'ExterCond','HeatingQC', 'PoolQC', 'KitchenQual', 'BsmtFinType1', 'BsmtFinType2', 'Functional', 'Fence', 'BsmtExposure', 'GarageFinish', 'LandSlope','LotShape', 'PavedDrive', 'Street', 'Alley', 'CentralAir', 'MSSubClass', 'OverallCond', 'YrSold', 'MoSold'.
-At last we use ‘One-Hot-Encoding’ to make all the categorical data dummy variables which have better effect on the algorithms.
+Another way, which allows for categorical features with three or more classes, is to employ the method of ‘LabelEncoder’ to transform them, which includes 'FireplaceQu', 'BsmtQual', 'BsmtCond', 'GarageQual', 'GarageCond', 'ExterQual', 'ExterCond','HeatingQC', 'PoolQC', 'KitchenQual', 'BsmtFinType1', 'BsmtFinType2', 'Functional', 'Fence', 'BsmtExposure', 'GarageFinish', 'LandSlope','LotShape', 'PavedDrive', 'Street', 'Alley', 'CentralAir', 'MSSubClass', 'OverallCond', 'YrSold', 'MoSold'.
+At last we implement ‘One-Hot-Encoding’ in order to make dummy variables out of all the categorical data which will have better effects on the algorithms.

 3.4.2 ADDING A NEW FEATURE

-We know that the mean house price for different part of the house is same.
-In that way, we combine the feature 'TotalBsmtSF', '1stFlrSF', '2ndFlrSF' into a new feature 'TotalSF'.
+We know that the mean house price for different parts of the house is the same.
+In this way, we can combine the features 'TotalBsmtSF', '1stFlrSF', and '2ndFlrSF' into a new feature, namely 'TotalSF'.

 3.4.3 FEATURE SKEWNESS

-In the most of the algorithms, a data with Gauss distribution can minimize the error.
-So we need to find out the skewing feature and then correct them.
-By calculating the skewness of the data.
+In most of the algorithms, data with Gauss distribution can minimize error.
+Thus, we need to discover the skewing feature and then correct it by calculating the relative asymmetry of the data.

 Figure9.
-Skewness of the feature
+Skewness of the Feature